mitchelljustin/pragmatic-lightning/index.md

 Generating fresh cipher seed...
 ```

-You should get a printout of your "cipher seed mnemonic": 24 words that map one-to-one to your generated private key.
+The command will print out your "cipher seed mnemonic": 24 English words that map one-to-one to your generated private key.
+You can ignore this for now and move on to the next section.

+**Sidenote: Staying secure**

-Don't worry about saving this right now.
-But when you migrate to mainnet, you need to store the mnemonic in a secure place, like in 1Password or on a piece of paper.
+*When you migrate to mainnet, You'll need to generate a new mnemonic and store in a secure place, like in 1Password or on a piece of paper.

-Your Lightning node is now initialized and ready to go!
-Time to connect the Weather API to it.
+You should also use a different, secure password or your money might get stolen.*

+*Please make sure you don't lose either your password or your mnemonic.
+Unlike traditional payment methods such as Stripe or Paypal, with Bitcoin/Lightning there's no one to bail you out if you lose them.*

-## Connect your web app to Lightning
+## Connect web app to Lightning node

 An app communicates with a Lightning node using an RPC protocol called [`grpc`](https://grpc.io/).
 The Node package we'll be using for this is called `@radar/lnrpc`.
-Let's install it.
 ```bash
 $ yarn add @radar/lnrpc
 ```